0xadri/ima-kokode/README.md

 ### 🚀 [Try It Live](http://imakokode.s3-website.eu-north-1.amazonaws.com/) 🚀

+App optimized for **desktop**.

-Imakokode stands for "Here and Now" in Japanese.
-Just had to come up with a name ツ
+_Imakokode stands for "Here and Now" in Japanese.
+Just had to come up with a name ツ_

 # Tech